Bilek-Petr/password-generator/README.md

 ## Demo

-You can view a live demo of the Password Generator [here](https://your-demo-url.com).
+You can view a live demo of the Password Generator [here](https://bilek-petr.github.io/password-generator/).

+(the styling ain't fixed among browsers, works as it should in Firefox)